Sex education – adolescent level

 Talking to children about pornography - here are points that are helpful to read before discussing pornography with adolescents.

 Pornography and 'sexting' – the prevalence of sexual image sharing among children - Video.
-In this lecture, Margrét Lilja Guðmundsdóttir, a specialist at Research and Analysis and a lecturer at the Sports Science Department of Reykjavík University, and Kolbrún Hrund Sigurgeirsdóttir, Project Manager of the Reykjavík Gender Equality Academy, discuss digital sexual violence and the extent of sexual image sharing among children.
+In this presentation, Margrét Lilja, specialist at Research and Analysis, and Kolbrún Hrund, former project manager of the Gender Equality Academy of Reykjavík, examine digital sexual violence and the prevalence of sexual image sharing among children.

 Debating agreement/disagreement.
 Here is a teaching concept aimed at getting students to consider various issues (e.g., pubic hair, nude photo sharing, violence, etc.), take a position on them, and be able to justify their views.
 This also provides the opportunity to change opinions and realize that there may be more than one side to any issue.